NYPL/ami-preservation/docs/pages/preservationServices/qualityControl/qc-workflow.md

 ## Tools
-See our [Command Line Resources ](https://nypl.github.io/ami-preservation/pages/resources/cli-resources.html)for descriptions, usage, and installation instructions of various tools we use in this workflow.
+See our [Command Line Resources](https://nypl.github.io/ami-preservation/pages/resources/cli-resources.html)for descriptions, usage, and installation instructions of various tools we use in this workflow.